 - acute respiratory distress syndrome

 Rituximab (Rituxan) helps lower the immune response.
-They are predominantly used to treat thrombocytopenic purpura and patients who do not respond to corticosteroids.
+They predominantly treat thrombocytopenic purpura and patients who do not respond to corticosteroids.
 Side effects include sore throat, low blood pressure, fever, and rash.

-When the cause of purpura is an incurable medical condition, ongoing checking of platelet levels and organ functioning may be necessary.
+When the cause of purpura is an incurable medical condition, checking platelet levels and organ functioning may be necessary.